Rail transport in Guatemala: Revival

 In October 1997, a 50-year concession was given to Railroad Development Corporation (RDC) which started to rehabilitate the network.
 They were delayed by the need to evict squatters who built their cottages on the right-of-way during the previous years and to repair damage caused by thieves and nature.
 A serious blow was Hurricane Mitch in 1998, which destroyed parts of the line.
 The first train under RDC management went from Guatemala City to El Chile cement plant on April 15, 1999, and the rest of the line to Puerto Barrios was put into operation in December of that year.

 From 1999 until September 2007, Ferrovías Guatemala (FVG), as a subsidiary of RDC, operated 15 engines and 200 railcars on freight trains between Guatemala City and Puerto Barrios.
 It transported containers, steel, cement, paper and bananas between the Caribbean coast and the capital over a network of 200 mi As of 2006, but quit in September 2007.
 It connected Guatemala City to Puerto Barrios with short branches in Guatemala City container terminal and Puerto Santo Tomás.

 Steam charter trains ran on parts of the network in the period 1997 to 2007.

 Other lines previously existing in Guatemala (such as to Ciudad Tecún Umán on the border with Mexico, to Anguiatú in El Salvador and to Puerto San José) have not been repaired since 1996.

-A short cross-border link from Ciudad Hidalgo, Chiapas in Mexico to Ciudad Tecún Umán was rebuilt with in 2019.
+A short cross-border link from Ciudad Hidalgo, Chiapas in Mexico to Ciudad Tecún Umán was rebuilt with in 2019, and plans are ongoing to connect it with Line K of the Tren Interoceánico, officially bringing back international passenger and freight rail services to the nation's western border.